swiftlang/swift-evolution/proposals/0462-task-priority-escalation-apis.md

 ### Acknowledgements

-We'd like to thank John McCall, David Nadoba for their input on the APIs during early reviews.
+I'd like to thank John McCall, David Nadoba for their input on the APIs during early reviews.